jwagnervaz/DUAL-CPU-ZX-DU99D4-V1.31-BIOSMOD/LASTEST/Readme.md

-(These are bug that alerdy exist on this board)
+(These are bugs that alerdy exist on this board)

 1 - Sleep mode